TobiasPSP/doneland_sources/Fundamentals/Network/WiFi/README.md

 * **WiFi Bands:** Modern *WiFi stations* use *2.4GHz*, *5GHz*, and even *6GHz* in parallel to transmit data.
 Each frequency band increases the *bandwidth* (speed of data transfer) and has individual transmission characteristics that in combination ensures good coverage across walls or levels - but only for *consumer devices* such as *smartphones*. *Home automation* uses *WiFi-enabled microcontrollers* that exclusively work with the *2.4GHz band*.
 So if *WiFi coverage* in this particular band is poor, impaired by interference, or if this band was disabled altogether, it hits *home automation* severely while at the same time, *WiFi* seems to operate smoothly for *consumer devices*.

 > [!TIP]
-> You might want to also look into using *Zigbee* devices (and an appropriate *Zigbee gateway*) to shift load off your *WiFi* and reduce the number of devices that need to connect to your *WiFi*: *Zigbee* automatically creates its own network in which any *Zigbee* device can act as *repeater* and extend *network coverage* automatically.
+> You might want to also look into using *Zigbee* devices (and add an appropriate *Zigbee gateway device* to your *WiFi network*) to shift load off your *WiFi* and reduce the number of devices that need to connect to your *WiFi*: *Zigbee* automatically creates its own network in which any *Zigbee* device can act as *repeater* and extend *network coverage* automatically.

 ## WiFi Stations